 We depend on our overall professional reputation and brand name recognition to secure new engagements and hire qualified consultants.
 Our success also depends on the individual reputations of our consultants.
 We obtain many of our new engagements from existing clients or from referrals by those clients.
 A client who is dissatisfied with our work can adversely affect our ability to secure new engagements.
 In turn, the clients with which we choose to work can impact our reputation.
-If any factor, including the poor performance of our personnel or consultants, the loss of relevant thought leadership, various evolving trends related to market standards and stakeholder expectations, or the actual or perceived action or position of one of our consultants, and we may experience decreased demand for our services.
+If any factor, including the poor performance of our personnel or consultants, the loss of relevant thought leadership, various evolving trends related to market standards and stakeholder expectations, or the actual or perceived action or position of one of our consultants or clients, hurts our reputation or brand name, we may experience difficulties in competing successfully for both new engagements and qualified consultants, and we may experience decreased demand for our services.
 Failure to maintain our professional reputation and brand name could adversely affect our business, financial condition and results of operations.